 How long does the evening usually run?
 Do I have to stay the whole time?

 The music portion lasts about 75-90 minutes, with a 30-minute networking/mingling session to follow.
 And yes, participants are encouraged to stay the entire time and give feedback on their colleagues' songs after they perform.
 It wouldn't be fair to perform your songs and then leave!

 What if I co-wrote the song with someone, do we both have to pay?
 What if I'm a non-performing songwriter who doesn't sing?

 If you're a composer who worked with a lyricist or vice versa and you both want to come, the $20 fee applies to both of you.
 If only one of you comes then only one fee applies.
 If, however, you would like to bring someone who had no part in writing the song to help you perform it (for example, you're a non-singing songwriter and want to bring a vocalist), they can come at no charge and are free to leave after your song is performed.

 Come when you want!
 If you haven't written much that month, feel free to skip.
 However, some people find that having a "deadline" to write something new every month helps keep them creative!

 I'm sensitive about my music; what if everybody hates it?

 We all understand the struggle of showing people our work for the first time.
 But that's the point; WE ALL understand it.
-Critiquers are encouraged to keep the feedback honest but supportive, and I will help facilitate that along the way.
+Critiquers are encouraged to keep the feedback honest but supportive.
 On the other hand, it does no good to be told your song is perfect if it really isn't.
 If a critiquer has strong feelings about a song but doesn't want to voice them, they are asked to write them on the lyric sheet to be given to the performer after the meet-up.
 These comments are screened for appropriateness before given to the perfomer.